ChrisBuchholz/Bigint/README.md

 Bigint is a simple library I have created to carry a number with the trades of an integer, but with an, seemingly, infinite length.

-It's immature and I have only created, and is so far only using it to solve the [Project Euler](http://projecteuler.net/problems) problems that needs can only be solved by calculating with big, big numbers.
+Bigint is immature and I have only created it, and is so far only using it, to solve the [Project Euler](http://projecteuler.net/problems) problems that one can only solve if he is able to calculate with big, big numbers.